souhailaniba/vintage-morocco-app/README.md

 Run `ng serve` for an admin  dev server.

-Then Navigate to `http://localhost:42001/` or whichever url VSCode did chose for you.
+Then Navigate to `http://localhost:42001/` or whichever url your VSCode/IDE chose for you.

 ### Enjoy!